GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 The steps in this guide are self-contained.
 It is not necessary to go through the [Getting Started with C++] guide to go through these steps.
 It may be easier to understand the motivation and the main components if you do so.
+Note that some commands below may create resources (such as the [Cloud Spanner] instance and database) that are already created in the previous guide.

 ## Motivation